-Jack Mitchell Jr is a 17 year old American open wheel race car driver from Chicago, IL working his way up to becoming a successful IndyCar driver.
+Jack Mitchell Jr is an 18 year old American open wheel race car driver from Chicago, IL working his way up to becoming a successful IndyCar driver.
 Jack began driving race cars when he was 14 with no previous karting experience.
 Within a year, he received "Most Improved" honors in the Skip Barber Summer Series, with several wins.
 He also began driving in the Toyo Tires Formula 1600 Series.
 He finished 3rd overall with the "Rookie of the Year" award, collecting a win and six podiums.
 By age 16, Jack finished as the vice champion in the 2012 Skip Barber Summer Series, securing a record six wins and eighteen podiums in twenty races.
 He was also selected for the Team USA Scholarship to go over to England to compete in the Brands Hatch Formula Ford festival and the Walter Hayes Trophy Race where he earned 5th and 10th place finishes respectively, while earning a pole position and a pre-final win at Brands Hatch.
 Last year, Jack secured sponsorship with Sparco, Honda, and Spectrum.
 He was a lead driver of the Canadian team, Exclusive Autosport, and won the overall championship.
 This year, Jack is piloting a Spectrum/Honda #93 car with Exclusive Autosport in the highly competitive US F1600 series to 3rd place overall in the championship.